vjreddy2001/Assignment-2/README.md

 # MyBank
 ## Automating Day Job using Python
 ### Background
 Welcome to the world of Python programming.
-I will be using some of the concepts of Python that I learned to complete the PyBank casestudy related to the company ABC Inc. The datadet I will be using is from Jan 2010 to Feb 2017.
+I will be using some of the concepts of Python that I learned to complete the PyBank casestudy related to the company ABC Inc. The data I will be using is from Jan 2010 to Feb 2017.

 ![abc inc](https://user-images.githubusercontent.com/83671629/119518260-5e286c80-bd46-11eb-9305-f3a1fd708815.png)